oyindonesia/external-api-docs/source/includes/_static_va_response_code.md

 217 | Final | Request is Rejected (VA Number is still active for this partner user id) 999 | Non-Final | Internal Server Error

 IMPORTANT!
-The following response codes mean that your request is not received by OY! and do not represent any information related to your transaction status:
+The following response codes mean that your request is not received by OY! and do not represent any information related to your transaction activity/status:

 Response Code | Description
 ---------- | -------
 201 | Request is Rejected (User ID is not Found)
 202 | Request is Rejected (User ID is not Active)
+990 | Request is Rejected (Invalid Format)